sassoftware/sas-viya-sdk-js/sas-browser-auth/README.md

 See: [CDN](#CDN)

 - `configuration: object`
-  - `url: string` The URL of SAS Viya server you are authenticating against.
+  - `url: string` The URL of the SAS Viya server that you are authenticating with.
   - `guest: boolean` Automatically log in as a guest, if no user session is found.
     - default value: `false`